WasatchPhotonics/Wasatch.PY/README.md

 Note that there are many more functions available in fid\_hardware.py and sp\_hardware.py (via devices.hardware) but these are not yet fully documented.

+# Dependencies

+Wasatch.PY uses the Python 2.7 build of [Miniconda](https://conda.io/miniconda.html)
+for dependencies and package management.

 # Running the Demo

 Following are the general usage instructions for the included command-line demo